staeflo/SDE_Solvers/README.md

 Stochastic Differential Equations are powerful tools for modeling systems with inherent randomness.
 The choice of numerical solver depends on the specific requirements of the problem, including the desired accuracy and computational resources.
 The Euler-Maruyama method is a good starting point due to its simplicity, while methods like Milstein and Stochastic Heun offer better accuracy at the cost of increased computational complexity.
 Monte Carlo methods and the Feynman-Kac formula provide powerful techniques for high-dimensional problems and linking SDEs to PDEs, respectively.
 Adaptive methods provide efficiency gains for complex problems with variable dynamics.

 For detailed implementation and code examples, refer to the `examples` directory in this repository.

+## To Do:
+- Write a code that Monte-Carlo samples the stochastic processes to benchmark different methods and visualize examples
+- Compare this to the Feynman - Kac solution or (numerical) solution of the corresponding PDE

+-Write Dashboard that allows to choose different SDEs/PDEs and allows to look at solution.
+Potential application to BSE :D